 Obesity is a risk factor for cancer, as well as many other chronic diseases such as cardiovascular disease and type 2 diabetes.

-There is strong evidence that overweight and obesity are risk factors for cancers of the bowel, kidney, liver, pancreas, gallbladder, oesophagus, endometrium, ovary, breast (in postmenopausal women) and prostate (advanced).
+There is strong evidence that overweight and obesity are risk factors for cancers of the stomach, bowel, kidney, liver, pancreas, gallbladder, oesophagus, endometrium, ovary, breast (in postmenopausal women) and prostate (advanced).
 However, excess body fat probably decreases the risk of pre-menopausal breast cancer.